 First Aid Beauty Skin Rescue

 According to their website, First Aid Beauty Skin Rescue collection is designed to “control oil, minimize pores and detoxify skin”.

 The line consists of 6 products.
 I currently use 3:

 Deep Cleanser with Red Clay: twice a day

-Blemish Patrol Pads: every other or every few nights depending how my skin feels
+Blemish Patrol Pads: every other or every few nights depending on how my skin feels

 Daily Face Cream: twice a day

 One of the first things I noticed about FAB is that the products are all suitable for sensitive skin.
 My skin’s sensitivity is always a concern when trying something new for my face because I have had weird reactions plenty of times.
 But, that doesn’t stop me from trying new products, haha.

 I love that FAB uses safe ingredients and keeps away from artificial ones.
 You can read more about that on their site.

 The best part?
 My dermatologist approved all 3 of these products!